iiasa/emissions_downscaling/README.md

 The user can specify just downscaling, or downscaling & gridding.
 See the [project wiki](https://github.com/iiasa/emissions_downscaling/wiki) for further details, including a quick guide to getting started.

+#### *November 2018 Release Note*
+The current release is operational for downscaling.
+Gridding requires additional input data files which we are currently posting to Zenodo.
+Links and instructions will be added to the wiki when this is completed.
+For further information contact [Steve Smith](https://www.pnnl.gov/contacts/staffinfo.asp?uid=4437DB8911651043BBCB149C0C52AE28).

+---
 ### Example gridded emissions output:

 ![BC emissions example](/documentation/img/BC-anthro_emissions.png)

+---

-This software is provided with the follwing [licence](https://github.com/iiasa/emissions_downscaling/blob/master/licence_and_disclaimer.txt)
+This software is provided with the following [licence](https://github.com/iiasa/emissions_downscaling/blob/master/licence_and_disclaimer.txt)

 Copyright 2018 Battelle Memorial Institute